HomeMy WebLinkAbout1939-08-04 28

 but was mislead by it, and had the second one built, at an

-expense of WO#00.
+expense of 1)100.00.
 He retired.

 Mr. Longbottom said that When he first became Building

-Inspeetbr, there were a great many signs that were illegal, and
+InspectOr, there were a great many signs that were illegal, and

 he got after them.
 Most of them took down the signs, but

-Mr. Whouley refused to take his down, both the gas stations
+Mr. Whouley refused to take his down.
+Both the gas stations

 across the street took down their signs.
 Mr. Longbottom